Powered by Clarivate, the Web of Science Core Collection database is a collection of several cross-searchable databases:

 An alternative to typing in the author name is to use the Author Index located next to the search box.

-This refers to organizations or institutions as authors (e.g. World Health Organization), not to multiple individuals as authors.
+This refers to organizations or institutions as authors (e.g. World Health Organization or NASA), not to multiple individuals as authors.
 An alternative to typing the group author name is to search the Group Author Index located next to the search box.

 The Publication Name search index refers to the journal title.
 While WOS allows for a full or truncated version of the title to be used, the most effective way to search for citations in a particular publication is to select a title from the Publication Name Index located next to the search box.

-Enter an institution name, place name or zip code from the author's address to search for records based on publications made at that address.
-Use the Abbreviations List for help if necessary.
+Enter an institution name, place name or zip code from the author's address to search for records based on publications made at that address (e.g. univ michigan or jet prop lab).
+Use the Abbreviations List for help in formulating an institution name.

 You may create a new search by combining any number of previous searches.
 To do this, click on the Search History box located at the top of the screen.
-A new window will open with a list of all your searches.
 Each search you have done is assigned a set number.
-Select any combination.
+Select any combination using AND or OR.
 Your choice will yield a new set.
 Click on the Results number to view the records.